-implementation timeline and revision of the methodology; (vi) other proposed amendments, such as the application of alternating current (AC) load flow, fallback procedure and data publication.
-The summary and evaluation of the responses received are presented in Annex II to this Decision.9 ACER also organised a public consultation workshop with all the interested stakeholders, on 9 July 2021.

-- (16) Moreover, ACER has engaged in extensive discussions with the Core TSOs and the Core regulatory authorities and consulted them on the amendments to the proposed LT CCM via numerous teleconferences and exchanges of documents, including a hearing phase between 3 and 17 September 2021.
-ACER has also carried out an experimentation of proposed LT CCM by simulating the yearly capacity calculation and auctions on the basis of the grid data from 2020 provided by the Core TSOs and market participants' bids available at the Joint Allocation Office (JAO).
-The complete experimentation results were shared with all Core regulatory authorities and TSOs. - (17) In particular, the following procedural steps have been taken:
+- (e) Computation of the remaining available margin (RAM) on critical network elements; - (f) Validation methodology; - (g) Long-term product definition; - (h) Publication of data; and - (i) Timescale for implementation and connection to other acts. - On 5 July 2021, ACER launched a public consultation8 on the Proposal, inviting all the interested parties to submit their comments by 31 July 2021.
+In the consultation survey, ACER asked stakeholders to provide views on six key aspects of the Proposal: (i) application of the flow-based approach; (ii) selection of critical network elements; (iii) application of minimum remaining available margin (minimum RAM); (iv) application of allocation (external) constraints limiting total import or export of a bidding zone; (v) implementation timeline and revision of the methodology; (vi) other proposed amendments, such as the application of alternating current (AC) load flow, fallback procedure and data publication.
+The summary and evaluation of the responses received are presented in Annex II to this Decision.9 ACER also organised a public consultation workshop with all the interested stakeholders, on 9 July 2021. - (18) Moreover, ACER has engaged in extensive discussions with the Core TSOs and the Core regulatory authorities and consulted them on the amendments to the proposed LT CCM via numerous teleconferences and exchanges of documents, including a hearing phase between 3 and 17 September 2021.
+ACER has also carried out an experimentation of the proposed LT CCM by simulating the yearly capacity calculation and auctions on the basis of the grid data from 2020 provided by the Core TSOs and market participants' bids available at the Joint Allocation Office (JAO).
+The complete experimentation results were shared with all Core regulatory authorities and TSOs. - (19) In particular, the following procedural steps have been taken: